covcom/205CDE/04 HTML5 forms/README.md

 For example in the case of text fields or checkboxes, the user can always erase the entry and revert to the original state.

 Radio buttons and checkboxes and pull-down menus are trickier.
 A classic design mistake on the Web is to have radio buttons that initially do not have a selection.
 Often, there is no way for the user to select a "nothing" option, once he or she has selected one of the choices.
-Also selectable menus should include an explicitly selectable menu entry in pull-down menus for the default choice.
+Also, selectable menus should include an explicitly selectable menu entry in pull-down menus for the default choice.

 There is one exception where `Reset` buttons can be used.
 This is when